beejjorgensen/conquest/README.md

 * Backspacing too far on a line can move the cursor effectively under the prompt
-  * Sometimes this causes you units to jump to gigantic values so there's UB in there somewhere.
+  * Sometimes this causes your units to jump to gigantic values so there's UB in there somewhere.
 * Can't backspace properly over first entered character